You are here

 What do you look for in an applicant to UMD?

-That’s an important question.
-And it deserves an important answer.
-Admission decisions are based upon the overall assessment of each student’s academic preparation and performance.
+Admission decisions are based upon the overall assessment of each student’s academic preparation and performance, based on the primary and secondary factors listed below:

 - ACT/SAT scores